Addiction Counseling can help!

 Our therapists may use a variety of treatment approaches, based on your needs and learning styles.
 We encourage you to speak up, ask questions and try new options.
 One of our top priorities is to stay educated and informed about new approaches to manage the impact of anxiety on your daily life.

-Bring your loved ones to the counseling process so that you can develop together new ways together to tackle anxiety and the impact it can have on relationships.
+Bring your loved ones to the counseling process so that together you can develop new ways to tackle anxiety and the impact it can have on relationships.

-Learn forms of meditation, self calming, therapeutic yoga, and develop an internal sense of balance.
+Learn forms of meditation, self calming, and therapeutic yoga to develop an internal sense of balance.

 Cognitive behavioral therapy